Hurricane Island

 Docking, Anchorages, or Moorings

 Hurricane has several guest moorings on the island’s east side and a small dinghy that is available if you need to travel between your mooring and the float.
-Please notify us ahead of time if you wish to reserve a mooring as they are first come first served otherwise, and do fill up for events and weekends.
+If you wish to reserve a mooring please call ahead on VHF 16 as you near the island.
+Otherwise, they are first come first served and do fill up for special events and on peak weekends.

-There is plenty of space on the main pier for visitors to tie up a dinghy, and they are welcome to come ashore!
+There is plenty of space on the main pier for visitors to tie up a dinghy, and all are welcome to come ashore!
 The friendly staff will greet you at the dock and direct you to the many trails to explore.
-They are happy to answer any questions about the educational programs, aquaculture research, and sustainability systems that power the island campus.
-Time alongside the floating dock is restricted due to the frequent island traffic, especially during the peak of summer visitors and summer programming.
+When not engaged in programming, the educators and researchers are happy to answer any questions about the educational programs, aquaculture research, and sustainability systems that power the island campus.
+Time alongside the floating dock is restricted due to the frequent boat traffic.
 Moorings are available for a recommended donation: Overnight – $25 Day use – $15

 Getting Ashore